wrycu/StarWarsFFG-Enhancements/README.md

 ### A special thanks
 * A special thanks to `@Atreides`, `@StealthViper`, `@Space Ape 713`, `@Amera`, and `@Rysarian` for early testing and feedback / identifying bugs.

-## Installation
-Installing the Dev branch (the only version currently available) requires using the manifest file from `module-dev.json`.
-At the time of writing, this means you should install with a URL of `https://raw.githubusercontent.com/wrycu/StarWarsFFG-Enhancements/dev/module-dev.json`.